Two Crossings of the Katy Railway

 reversed the lower court because it deemed the cost sharing formula to

 be unfair.
-A postponement of the trial was inevitable because the Katy was now
+A postponement of the trial was inevitable because both the Katy and

-under the protection of a Federal bankruptcy court and thus could not be forced
+under the protection of Federal bankruptcy courts and thus could not be forced

 to answer a state court summons.
-The Katy was eventually allowed to
+The Katy chose (and was eventually allowed) to

 participate in the trial.